First published by Proboscus as part of there Topographies and Tales project, 2006.

 Where the words finish and the white page is left, where the blizzard-filled sky meets the pure white of a snowy horizon: At this edge we can choose either to enter a dead end of desolation and nihilism, or a space filled with infinite possibility - the ‘potential space’ 2 for creating a new form of consciousness altogether.

-Language has it’s limits, just like the human beings that use it.
+Language has limits, just like the human beings that use it.
 When we reach these limits, the words run out.
 Now that we are experiencing the unsettling symptoms of global climate change and of the Earth’s finite capacity to support us, should it be any surprise to find ourselves speechless?

 It’s not just the Inavialut culture that is lost for words.
 While we have been busy evolving our post-modern languages to communicate the onslaught of technology and the giddy ecstasy of our own apparent cleverness, we have missed the fact that the world we have learned to describe - the world we have apparently evolved to live so well in - is increasingly a virtual world created by seductive marketing and the haphazard structural violence of our post-industrial culture.
 A language unhitched from the simple ecological realities of life.